Harsh-Singh-In/QR-Code-Generator/README.md

 # QR-Code-Generator

-# This is a QR Code Generator app, in this app users can enter a text or URL to generate a QR code for it.
+# This is a QR Code Generator Web Application , in this app users can enter a text or URL to generate a QR code for it.

 # QR (Quick Response) codes are capable of storing lots of data, and users can easily access the information by scanning the QR code.